lemonteaau/World-Wise/README.md

 5. Open the app in your browser at `http://localhost:5173`.

-## Contributing
+## Acknowledgements

-Contributions are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.
+- This project is based on a project from JONAS SCHMEDTMANN's "The Ultimate React Course".
+The course provided the foundation and guidance for building this app.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](https://github.com/lemonteaau/World-Wise/blob/main/LICENSE).